peytont243/hello-world/README.md

 Hello!

 My name is Peyton.
-I'm a sophomore at the University of Wisconsin - MAdison studying computer science and psychology.
+I'm a sophomore at the University of Wisconsin - Madison studying computer science and psychology.
 I have experience using Java, C, HTML, and a little bit of CSS.
 I want to learn Python, C#, C++, and become confident developing websites.